kodecocodes/swift-algorithm-club/README.markdown

 ![Data Structures & Algorithms in Swift Book](Images/DataStructuresAndAlgorithmsInSwiftBook.png)

-You’ll start with the fundamental structures of linked lists, queues and stacks, and see how to implement them in a highly Swift-like way.
-Move on to working with various types of trees, including general purpose trees, binary trees, AVL trees, binary search trees, and tries.
+You’ll start with the fundamental structures (linked lists, queues and stacks), and see how to implement them in a Swift-like way.
+Aftwerwards, work with different trees (e.g. general purpose trees, binary trees, AVL trees, binary search trees, and trie trees).

-Go beyond bubble and insertion sort with better-performing algorithms, including mergesort, radix sort, heap sort, and quicksort.
-Learn how to construct directed, non-directed and weighted graphs to represent many real-world models, and traverse graphs and trees efficiently with breadth-first, depth-first, Dijkstra’s and Prim’s algorithms to solve problems such as finding the shortest path or lowest cost in a network.
+Go beyond bubble and insertion sort with better-performing algorithms (e.g. mergesort, radix sort, heap sort, and quicksort).
+Learn how to construct directed, non-directed and weighted graphs to represent real-world models.
+Traverse graphs and trees efficiently with breadth-first, depth-first, Dijkstra’s and Prim’s algorithms.
+Solve graph problems such as finding the shortest path or lowest cost in a network.

-By the end of this book, you’ll have hands-on experience solving common issues with data structures and algorithms — and you’ll be well on your way to developing your own efficient and useful implementations!
+After finishing this book, you’ll have hands-on experience solving common issues with data structures and algorithms.
+You’ll be well on your way to developing your own efficient and useful implementations!

 You can find the book on the [raywenderlich.com store](https://store.raywenderlich.com/products/data-structures-and-algorithms-in-swift).